Brad Keselowski: 2020: 2nd Championship 4 appearance

-2021: Final Season At Penske
+2021: Final season at Penske

 Keselowski began the 2021 season by being a late contender for the win in the Daytona 500.
-On the final lap, while receiving drafting help from eventual winner Michael McDowell, Keselowski tried to pass Logano in turn three but Logano's block and McDowell's push turned him into Logano.
-Keselowski went into the wall and was hit by Kyle Busch, causing his car to hit the catchfence and burst into flames; he walked away uninjured and ended up 13th.
+On the final lap, while receiving drafting help from eventual winner Michael McDowell, Keselowski tried to pass Logano in turn three, but Logano's block and McDowell's push turned him into Logano.
+Keselowski went into the wall and was hit by Kyle Busch, causing his car to hit the catchfence and burst into flames; he walked away uninjured and ended up thirteenth.
 Keselowski would win the GEICO 500 after successfully passing Matt DiBenedetto on the final lap.
 During the playoffs, he made it to the Round of 8 before being eliminated after Martinsville.
-He finished the season 6th in the points standings.
+He finished the season sixth in the points standings.

 On July 15, 2021, Penske announced Austin Cindric would take over the No. 2 beginning in 2022.
 The news aligned with Keselowski's own announcement five days later that he would join Roush Fenway Racing as a minority team owner and driver of the No. 6, replacing Ryan Newman.
 On November 16, Roush Fenway Racing officially rebranded itself into RFK Racing.